Emadmasroor/E21-F25/HW/HW2.md

 You will not get credit for this problem if you simply write down correct answers. e.g., if you write down `10010 x 10111 = 101001`.
 You have to _show your work_!

-# Analog vs Digital on Circuit Python Express
+# Analog vs Digital on Circuit Python Bluefruit
-In this problem, you will write a CircuitPython script that will use the Circuit Python Express' light sensor (an _analog_ signal) to create a digital signal if the on-board slide switch is moved to one side and an analog signal if the on-board slide switch is moved to the other side.
+In this problem, you will write a CircuitPython script that will use the Circuit Python Bluefruit' light sensor (an _analog_ signal) to create a digital signal if the on-board slide switch is moved to one side and an analog signal if the on-board slide switch is moved to the other side.
 Your program will be placed inside the `while True:` block that we have been using in this class, and should accomplish the following objectives:

 1. If the slide switch is in the 'off' position, it should continuously plot the light intensity in lux in intervals of `0.2` seconds.
 Meanwhile, pixel 4 should be dimly lit to a purple hue, and all other pixels should be off.
 This is the 'analog mode'.
 2. If the slide switch is in the 'on' position, it should treat the light sensor as a digital signal, and continuously plot `1` (every `0.2` seconds) if the light sensor is exposed to the light inside a Singer Hall classroom, and plot `0` if the CPX is covered with your hand.
 In this mode, the board should play a tone of `440` Hz whenever it is covered by your hand, and should stop playing this tone when uncovered.
 Meanwhile, during this mode, pixel 5 should be dimly lit continuously to a yellow hue, and all other pixels should be off.
 This is the 'digital mode'.